My household tries CLIF Kid Organic ZBaRs and most of the organic flavors are winners, plus these bars have almost zero cons.

-Cost: At my local grocery store I think I’ve been paying around $3.00-$4.00+ per box (6 per box).
-A better deal is to buy these in bulk.
-Such as the Clif Kid Zbar Variety Pack from Amazon which works out to 58 cents per bar.
+At my local grocery store I think I’ve been paying around $3.00-$4.00+ per box (6 per box).
+A better deal is to buy these in bulk, such as the Clif Kid Zbar Variety Pack from Amazon which works out to less than 50 cents per bar.

 Chocolate Chip – Organic Chocolate Chips (Organic Evaporated Cane Juice, Organic Unsweetened Chocolate, Organic Cocoa Butter, Soy Lecithin, Natural Flavors), Organic Rolled Oats, Organic Oat Flour, Organic Brown Rice Syrup, Organic Tapioca Syrup, Organic Fig Paste, Organic Evaporated Cane Juice Syrup, Organic Maple Syrup, Organic Soy Butter, Organic Chocolate (Organic Evaporated Cane Juice, Organic Unsweetened Chocolate, Organic Cocoa Butter, Soy Lecithin, Natural Flavors), Natural Flavors, Organic Milled Flaxseed, Organic Oat Fiber, Baking Soda, Salt.